The Intern Written exam tests your skills, experience, knowledge and understanding as a pharmacy intern.

 If you want to practise the sample papers under exam conditions, you'll need to answer all 75 questions in 2 hours.

-The real Intern Written exam is delivered online at an approved test centre, or remotely proctored via OnVUE.
+The real Intern Written exam is delivered online at an approved test centre.
 Our exam provider, Pearson VUE, provides an online sample test.

 Resources